Approach

 Five steps.
 Weeks, not years.

 No report, no year-long roadmap.
+We begin with one value question: which constraint must change in margin, capacity, risk, or owner dependency?
 Every step leaves something you keep, even if you stop after it.
-After ten to twelve weeks a control layer runs on one workflow.

 Map